RidSib/2DTacticsGame/README.md

 # 2D Tactics game
-Made by Ridvan Aydin Sibic & Julian Kurz
+Made by RidSib & JulianMKurz

 Serves only as a simple proof of concept game.